top of page

 Substrate

-It is strongly recommended that hatchling geckos not be kept on any type of loose substrate.
-Coco fiber can be used as a substrate in terrariums.
+We strongly recommend that for the first two weeks of receiving your gecko(s), you use paper towels as a substrate to easily monitor if the gecko is pooping.
+This will let you know if the gecko is eating.
+Baby geckos not be kept on any type of loose substrate and will need to remain on paper towels until they reach juvenile size.
+Coco fiber can be used as a substrate in terrariums for juvenile and adults.
 Provide a nest box with at least 2 1/2 inches of substrate in all enclosures that house adult females.
 New Zealand Sphagnum Moss can be added as a substrate topper to hold additional moisture if needed.

 Diet